Tom Evslin: Career

-Evslin previously served as Chief Technology Officer for the State of Vermont.
+Evslin served as Chief Technology Officer for the State of Vermont.
 Before that he was Chief Recovery Officer responsible for coordinating the State's use of federal stimulus money under the American Recovery and Reinvestment Act (ARRA).
 He agreed to work for minimum wage and return that money to the State.

 Evslin was the co-founder (with his wife Mary), chairman, and CEO of ITXC Corp, a provider of VoIP.
 The company grew from a startup in 1997 to one of the world's largest carriers of any kind by 2004 when it was acquired.
 In 2002 Deloitte and Touche named ITXC as the fastest growing technology company in North America.